Employee Benefits & Compensation Ideas for Your Workforce

 Bonuses through Time-Off

-Millennials are more focused on creating a fulfilling lifestyle than a fulfilling work-life.
+Millennials are more focused on creating a fulfilling lifestyle than maintaining work-life balance.
 And they work hard to create this lifestyle.
 But research has shown that 25% of millennials feel nervous when requesting for time off.
 But employers are trying to change this.
 They are moving from traditional monetary bonuses to providing paid weekend getaways.

 Corporate Social Responsibility Initiatives